Commercial property insurance explained

 Public liability cover, meanwhile offers you protection if your business premises or activities cause injury to other people or damage to their property.

 By law, you need to take out employers’ liability insurance as soon as you have any employees.
 This can help provide compensation if any member of staff gets injured or falls ill as a result of the work they do for you.
-You can be hit with a hefty daily fine for failing to take this cover out.
+You can be hit with a hefty daily fine if you don't take this cover out.